-If you are interested in locating a prisoner incarcerated in Arizona, it’s effortless to find them and see all the details.
-The state of Arizona has their own search database on their website where you can find someone if you want to visit or send them money.
+If you are interested in locating a prisoner incarcerated in AZ, it’s effortless to find them and see all the details.
+The state has their own inmate datasearch on their website where you can find someone if you want to visit or send them money.
 Your search will yield a lot of information about them.
-You can also use online search portals to get a complete criminal report for someone sentenced to an Arizona jail or prison.
+You can also use Arizona inmate search online to get a complete criminal report for someone sentenced to an AZ jail or prison.
 You can search quickly utilizing an inmate ID or just the person’s first name and last initial.
 Either method will show the facility they are detained with the address.

 Creating Public Jail Records

 From the time someone is arrested, and a RAP sheet is created, a file is opened for each new jail record.
 AZ maintains jail records from the time of the first incident, other arrests, charges and then court dates, rulings, and punishment.
 They also keep track of the inmate the entire time they are serving their sentence.
 The information updated and retained will include any additional charges they incur while incarcerated, the visitors they receive, any health issues, altercations, and other behavioral situations.
 Each inmate’s record will also include information about whether they partake in any educational or work-release programs.

 Arizona’s Department of Corrections keeps very detailed jail and prison records of each inmate.
 Arizona inmate search records include all information from the time of arrest, charges filed, court decisions, mug shots were taken and prison time.
 AZ also keeps track of sentencing, dates of release and parole, physical description, age, eye and hair color, gender, height, weight, as well as their behavior and conduct during their incarceration.
 Each inmate is assigned a unique identifier called their Inmate ID.
 Arizona prison records are public records and available for searches.